kirti136/vara_assignment/README.md

 # Vara Assignment Frontend

-This is a React application for uploading CSV files and displaying their content in a paginated and filterable table.
-The project features file upload functionality, scrolling, pagination, row and column selection, search, and filtering capabilities.
+This is a React application built with Vite for uploading CSV files and displaying their content in a paginated and filterable table.
+The project includes features for file upload, scrolling, pagination, row and column selection, search, and filtering capabilities.

 ## Demo Video